- When negotiating with prospective employers do not focus strictly on salary.

 What kind of benefits should I expect?

-There are two standard benefits that most companies offer:
+There are two standard employee benefits that most companies offer:

 - Retirement savings plan — Many organizations provide their workers with an optional 401(k) or similar plan, and some will match a certain percentage of the employee’s contribution.